Council’s Call Centre outage has been restored.

 Discover the Moreton Bay Region's unique historic sites and landmarks through these self-guided trails.
 Enjoy taking a trip through history from the comfort of your home with our digital trails or get out for some fresh air while walking the Council and community heritage trails around our region.

 Council’s digital heritage trails showcase the region’s history and heritage on a new digital platform.
 The digital heritage trails include several new features such as audio narration, photos and an interactive map.
-Follow the story behind the region’s history using a smartphone, a tablet device or a desktop computer.
+Follow the story behind the Moreton Bay Region’s history using a smartphone, a tablet device or a desktop computer.
 Step back in time and watch history come alive by selecting any of the digital heritage trails below.